scbash/dlna-browser-utils/README.md

 * childCount - number of children in the container.
 * searchable - indicates if the container is searchable.
 * title - title of the container.
+* Any custom fields specified in the options object.

 The objects in the item array have the following fields: